 Louis Licht, University of Iowa bioremediation researcher and CEO of Ecolotree, Inc., was honored in 1996 for utilizing a poplar tree technology developed by Licht and Jerald Schnoor.
-The American Council of Engineering Consultants selected Ecolotree, Inc., for an Honor Award in the 1996 Engineering Excellence Awards competition for its role in the design, installation, and management of an innovative engineered plant system project for the Woodburn, Oregon, wastewater treatment plant.
-Poplar trees have been installed at over 40 sites in 11 states and Europe.
+The American Council of Engineering Consultants selected Ecolotree, Inc., for an Honor Award in the 1996 Engineering Excellence Awards competition for its role in the design, installation, and management of an innovative, engineered plant system project for the Woodburn, Oregon, wastewater treatment plant.
+Poplar trees have been installed at over 50 sites in 11 states and Europe.

-Kenneth Klabunde, distinguished professor of chemistry at Kansas State University and a center researcher since 1990, is behind a Manhattan, Kansas, business, Nantek, Inc., which will commercialize the destructive adsorbent technology which has been developed at the laboratory scale.
-Nantek was selected to receive one of the six 1997 Silicon Prairie Technology of the Year Awards.
+Kenneth Klabunde, distinguished professor of chemistry at Kansas State University and a center researcher since 1990, is behind a Manhattan, Kansas, business, Nantek, Inc., which will commercialize the destructive adsorbent technology that has been developed at the laboratory scale.
+Nantek, which received one of the six 1997 Silicon Prairie Technology of the Year Awards, now has a valuation of about \$65 million.